Dr Richard Dune

 15-08-2023

 Steve Jobs, co-founder of Apple Inc., remains iconic in technology, entrepreneurship, and innovation.
-His 1994 interview with the Santa Clara Valley Historical Association, often referred to as the "Secrets of Life" interview, sheds light on his philosophy and offers a glimpse into the mindset that powered one of the world's most influential entrepreneurs.
+His 1994 interview with the Santa Clara Valley Historical Association, often called the "Secrets of Life" interview, sheds light on his philosophy and offers a glimpse into the mindset that powered one of the world's most influential entrepreneurs.

-In this article, Dr Richard Dune provides a comprehensive and balanced exploration of the key takeaways from this pivotal conversation.
+In this blog, Dr Richard Dune provides a comprehensive and balanced exploration of the key takeaways from this pivotal conversation.

 Key definitions